Optimizing Heat Alert Issuance with Reinforcement Learning: Related Work

-\paragraph{Statistical modeling for RL environments} Using a statistical model for the reward function in an RL environment is common practice in settings with empirical data.
-Bayesian models in particular have been used to identify the effect of intervention in health-related applications and dynamic treatment regimes \citep{liao_heartsteps_2020, tec2023comparative, zajonc_bayes-hierarch_2012}.
-For spatiotemporal or otherwise heterogeneous environments, previous studies have also used a combination of local modeling and global modeling that takes into account the spatial or hierarchical structure to create simulated environments for RL \citep{wu_traffic_2021, li_bikes_2018, agarwal_persim_2021}.
+Using a statistical model for the reward function in an RL environment is common practice in settings with empirical data.
+Bayesian models in particular have been used to identify the effect of intervention in health-related applications and dynamic treatment regimes \cite{liao_heartsteps_2020, tec2023comparative, zajonc_bayes-hierarch_2012}.
+For spatiotemporal or otherwise heterogeneous environments, previous studies have also used a combination of local modeling and global modeling that takes into account the spatial or hierarchical structure to create simulated environments for RL \cite{wu_traffic_2021, li_bikes_2018, agarwal_persim_2021}.